CVH-Lernfabrik/serverless_plc/README.md

 serverless, decentralized context.
 An industrial plant w/ an OPC UA interface is connected to AWS IoT using AWS Greengrass on fog layer for redundancy.
-The process logic - originally implemented solely onto a single PLC - is decentralized and split upbetween the cloud and the edge (PLC / OPC UA) level.
+The process logic - originally implemented solely onto a single PLC - is decentralized and split up between the cloud and the edge (PLC / OPC UA) level.

 The schematic architecture can be seen in the below illustration: